ullasdiwakar/superops-booking/README.md

     - Body: List of String numbers of selected seats. ex. `["1A", "1B", "1C"]`
     - Query Parameter: Id of the show we are selecting this for. `?showId=1`
 - This endpoint will block the selected seats by the user and return an error if he tries to overbook
+- The blocked seats will be released after 2 minutes

 ### Book the seats that we blocked
 - API: `/book`